 Learn more about the local food scene by whipping up some of the best Thai dishes yourself.
 This Thai cooking class focuses more on Southern Thai cuisine, which is slightly different from the Bangkok spread we’re used to.
 For instance, the Tom Yum Goong is a lot milder than the spicy version we’re familiar with.

-The whole activity takes 4 – 5 hours, and different items are taught every day.
+The whole activity takes four to five hours, and different items are taught every day.